 The Second,39 Fourth40 and Ninth41 Circuits have held that the degree of control required to disqualify a service provider from eligibility for the DMCA safe harbor is higher than what would be required to prove right and ability to control to establish common law vicarious liability (which is analyzed in section 4.11[4]).
-In the Second and Ninth Circuits, what is required is "something more than merely the ability to remove or block access to materials posted on a service provider's website."42 That "something more" involves exerting "substantial influence" on the activities of users, which may include high levels of control over user activities or purposeful conduct.43 tion that the defendant had red flag awareness).
+In the Second and Ninth Circuits, what is required is "something more than merely the ability to remove or block access to materials posted on a service provider's website."42 That "something more" involves exerting "substantial influence" on the activities of users, which may include high levels of control over user activities or purposeful conduct.43 to induce copyright infringement-were relevant to the court's determination that the defendant had red flag awareness).

-The financial interest prong has been construed in the Ninth Circuit as requiring a showing that "'the infringing activity constitutes a draw for subscribers, not just an added benefit.'"44 Right and ability to control and financial interest are analyzed in section 4.12[6][D].
+The financial interest prong has been construed in the Ninth Circuit as requiring a showing that "'the infringing activity constitutes a draw for subscribers, not just an added

-$^{^{39}}See\ Viacom\ Int'l,\ Inc.\ v.\ YouTube,\ Inc.,\ 676\ F.3d\ 19,\ 37-38\ (2d\ Cir.\ 2012).$
+39See Viacom Int'l, Inc. v.
+YouTube, Inc., 676 F.3d 19, 37-38 (2d Cir.
+2012).